You will likely agree with me when I say,

 Few instruments relax the mind and soul quite like playing a tune on an acoustic guitar, right?

-The problem is that finding the best acoustic guitar can be a strenuous and difficult process.
-We have however spent countless hours doing the hard work for you to provide you with our list of the best acoustic guitars under $1000 available in the market.
+The problem is that finding the perfect acoustic guitar can be a strenuous and difficult process.
+We have however spent countless hours doing the hard work for you to provide you with our list of the perfect acoustic guitars under $1000 available in the market.

 Let’s find out!